-Dog walking can introduce your child to the wonderful world of pets, especially if you aren’t quite ready to buy a dog of your own.
+Walking other people’s dogs can introduce your child to the wonderful world of pets, especially if you aren’t quite ready for a dog of your own.

 Dog size is probably the most important consideration for a preteen pursuing this money-making option.
 A child who is 70 pounds sopping wet probably shouldn’t walk an unruly Great Dane.
 Make sure you know both the owner and the dog well to make this suggestion a success.

-Pet-sitting is the perfect gateway job for preteens.
+While pet-sitting services like Rover require you to be at least 18, preteens might find work more casually in the neighborhood.
+Pet-sitting for vacationing neighbors is the perfect gateway job for preteens.
 It requires some responsibility, but it’s also low-key, with minimal opportunity for mistakes.
 Pet sitters usually aren’t required to do anything too strenuous.
 It’s often a case of refreshing the cat’s water, feeding the fish and maybe bringing in the mail.

 Today’s kids are hooked on technology from birth.
 Have them put those skills to work this summer.
 Some possible tech-related jobs include:

-- Helping a senior set up computer and email.
+- Helping a senior set up a computer and email.